 As a distributor, commoditization of your products has never been more of a threat than it is today.
 When you can’t easily differentiate the features of your product, it’s necessary to go above and beyond with the customer service you provide.

 Customer service and support is a major selling point for prospective buyers who are choosing a brand to partner with.
 The products your clients purchase from you are often incredibly complex.
 That complexity puts timely maintenance and repair in high demand, and it will only increase as your products become even more specialized.
-Prioritizing the customer service role and your organization’s ability to provide service after the sale is critical for building a niche image and gaining a competitive advantage in your industry.
+Prioritizing customer service training and your organization’s ability to provide service after the sale is critical for building a niche image and gaining a competitive advantage in your industry.

 The consultative approach your salespeople should be using, coupled with the services your organization provides post-sale, will build value in the eyes of your clients and allow you to outsell lower-priced competition on a consistent basis.